 Many products and techniques are available for patients who want to achieve a brighter smile.
 With so many options available, it can be difficult to choose the method that’s right for you.

-The best way to begin any teeth-whitening regimen is to schedule an appointment and talk to Dr. Peterson about the differences between in-office professional whitening and at-home whitening.
+The best way to begin any teeth-whitening regimen is to schedule an appointment and talk to Dr. Peterson or Dr. Koontz about the differences between in-office professional whitening and at-home whitening.

 In-Office Teeth Whitening